Although comprising a mere 1.4 kilograms of the total body weight, the brain is the most indispensable, complex, and active part of the human body.

 Some of the significant advantages of incorporating EMDR as part of one’s treatment process are as follows:

 - Minimal Verbal Expression Required: Often, traumatic events are so deeply etched into our memories that we are unable to articulate them.
 In more severe cases, individuals may temporarily lose their speech after a major traumatic incident.
-EMDR helps such patients overcome their grief without expecting them to verbalise their apprehensions and pains.
+Eye movement therapy helps such patients overcome their grief without expecting them to verbalise their apprehensions and pains.

 Are you troubled by a traumatic event or grappling with an addiction or psychological condition?
 We are here for you – connect with us, pour your heart out, and allow us to guide you towards the light at the end of the tunnel.